rohansanjay/mev/README.md

 └── presentation.pdf
 ```

-Our [data folder](https://github.com/rohansanjay/math-446-mev/tree/main/data) contains CSV files of our data pulled from Flashbot's [mev-inspect](**mev-inspect-py**) and [mev-blocks API](https://docs.flashbots.net/flashbots-data/blockapi) data sources.
-Note that our mev-inspect data corresponds to all blocks mined on 2021-12-10 (0ver 7000 blocks) and our mev-blocks API data corresponds to the 10,000 most recent flashbots blocks as of 2021-12-13.
+Our [data folder](https://github.com/rohansanjay/math-446-mev/tree/main/data) contains CSV files of our data pulled from Flashbot's [mev-inspect](https://docs.flashbots.net/flashbots-data/mev-inspect-py/overview) and [mev-blocks API](https://docs.flashbots.net/flashbots-data/blockapi) data sources.
+Note that our mev-inspect data corresponds to all blocks mined on 2021-12-10 (0ver 7000 blocks) and our mev-blocks API data corresponds to the 10,000 most recent Flashbots blocks as of 2021-12-13.

 Our [notebooks](https://github.com/rohansanjay/math-446-mev/tree/main/notebooks) folder contains our code used to analyze the Flashbots data and MEV in ETH2.